Christopher John Boyce: Imprisonment and escape

 On July 10, 1979, Boyce was transferred to the federal penitentiary in Lompoc, California.
 He escaped from Lompoc on January 21, 1980.
 Boyce managed to evade the authorities and ended up in northern Idaho, where he found refuge in a cabin outside Bonners Ferry.
 While a fugitive, Boyce carried out 17 bank robberies in Idaho and Washington, hoping to pay for passage to the Soviet Union, and adopted the alias of "Anthony Edward Lester".
-According to Boyce, he studied aviation, not to flee to the Soviet Union as some suspected, but to rescue Daulton Lee from Lompoc.
-On August 21, 1981, Boyce was arrested by U.S. Marshals while eating in his car outside "The Pit Stop", a drive-in restaurant in Port Angeles, Washington.
-Authorities had received a tip about Boyce's whereabouts from his former bank robbery confederates.
+Boyce reportedly told several associates the tactics and routes for escaping to the Soviet Union (through Alaska to Siberia), where he planned on presenting himself to a senior Soviet military representative.
+It was his expectation that he would be flown to Moscow, honored as an agent who had performed valuable services for the Soviet Union and given his Soviet citizenship and a commission, and then, after his features were changed by plastic surgery, he might return to the United States as a Soviet agent.
+Boyce's flight instructor corroborated some of Boyce's alleged destination objectives, noting the unusual frequency Boyce arbitrarily inquired into "polar aviation," like flying through "polar regions."
+When asked why he was so interested in glacial territories, Boyce dismissively acknowledged, "making a trip into Alaska" someday.
+On August 21, 1981, after befriending two indigent drifter brothers, Brian and Thomas Hill, who eventually turned Boyce in hoping to collect a reward (even after Brian had participated in multiple bank robberies, acting as Boyce's getaway driver), Christopher Boyce was arrested by U.S. Marshals while eating in his car outside "The Pit Stop", a drive-in restaurant in Port Angeles, Washington.